Self-driving bus propels Swiss town into the future

 (CNN)Should you find yourself walking through the quiet cobbled streets of Neuhausen Rheinfall, you might just stumble across the future of public transportation.

-That's because this year the small Austrian town has embraced an all-electric self-driving bus that's the first of its kind anywhere in the world.
+That's because this year the small Swiss town has embraced an all-electric self-driving bus that's the first of its kind anywhere in the world.

 While other manufacturers have introduced autonomous buses elsewhere to various degrees of success -- from the Mercedes Future Bus to a Las Vegas shuttle that crashed on its first day -- never before has one been fully integrated into a regular timetable.